Fboy1992/HiPHP/README.md

 ## HiPHP
-+ it is a lightweight php framework for studing
++ it is a lightweight php framework for studying